T-Bone Trail: A Scenic and Accessible Iowa Outdoor Escape in Phoenix, Arizona

 T-Bone Trail is a beautifully maintained 21-mile paved path running through the farmland and timber of the Nishnabotna River Valley in western Iowa.
 Beginning at Audubon's Albert City Park, home of the iconic 45-ton, 30-foot-tall Albert the Bull sculpture, the trail stretches southward, ending near Dunbar Road, northeast of Atlantic.
 This trail is ideal for biking, hiking, and nature observation, offering a smooth asphalt surface and gentle terrain, making it accessible for riders of all skill levels.
 The trail primarily follows a former railroad right-of-way, presenting lovely countryside views and a peaceful, rural atmosphere.
 Along the way, visitors can enjoy exploring charming small towns, observing local wildlife, and experiencing the lush settings of farmland interspersed with timber.
 With numerous parking spots and trailheads, including locations in Audubon and Cass County, it provides convenient access points for group meetups and solo outings alike.
 The trail's blend of natural beauty, cultural landmarks, and friendly accessibility make it an excellent destination for friends and families seeking outdoor recreation and quality time together.

-Here's what people think of T-Bone Trail
+What people think of T-Bone Trail, based on reviews

 As of recent, T-Bone Trail holds a 4.7-star rating based on 131 reviews.